enigmatry/entry-angular-building-blocks/libs/entry-components/theming-configuration.md

 ## Fonts Prerequisites

-### Importing Fonts

 There are 2 possibilities of using fonts in theming:

-### 1. Use default Roboto font
+### 1. Use default font

-**Entry-components** library comes with the default **Roboto** font family.
+**Entry-components** library comes with the default font family.
 To utilise it, configuration in the `angular.json` file at the root of the app is necessary.
 The font is imported from the library's node modules as follows:

 ```json
 "assets": [